The Patriot-News

-The Patriot-News is the largest newspaper serving Harrisburg–Carlisle metropolitan statistical area in central Pennsylvania.
+The Patriot-News is the largest newspaper in Harrisburg–Carlisle metropolitan statistical area in central Pennsylvania, US.
 In 2005, the newspaper was ranked in the top 100 in daily and Sunday circulation in the United States.
 It has been owned by Advance Publications since 1947.

 On August 28, 2012, the newspaper's publisher announced that it would shift to a three-day print publication schedule beginning January 1, 2013, and expand its digital focus on its website, PennLive.com, and social media platforms.
 This followed similar moves at other Advance Local-owned publications.
 It is published Sundays, Tuesdays and Thursdays.

 History

 19th century

 The Patriot-News officially traces its history to March 4, 1854, with the founding of The Daily Patriot.
 Its heritage dates, however, to December 1820, involving a weekly newspaper named The Pennsylvania Intelligencer.
 In 1855, The Patriot bought the Democratic Union, successor of the Intelligencer, and merged them into The Patriot & Union.
 It was a weekly paper, but published three days a week when the legislature was in session.
 It became a daily publication again in 1868 as The Morning Patriot, changing its name to the Harrisburg Daily Patriot in 1875 and dropping Harrisburg from its masthead in 1890.
 For many years, The Patriot-News was infamous for an editorial printed by its predecessor, The Patriot & Union, on November 24, 1863, in which it dismissed the Gettysburg Address as "silly remarks" that should disappear into "a veil of oblivion."